Performance Partnership FAQs

 - What do I need to have ready when I meet with my supervisor?

-The meeting with center on the Performance Partnership form which you and supervisor should have spent time completing prior to your meeting.
-You should also plan to bring any additional documentation you have supporting the information you provided on your portion of the Performance Partnership form.
+The meeting with center on the Performance Partnership Form which you and supervisor should have spent time completing prior to your meeting.
+You should also plan to bring any additional documentation you have supporting the information you provided on your portion of the Performance Partnership Form [DOC].

 Meeting times will vary from staff member to staff member depending on the nature of the review and how frequently you are/were in communication prior to the formal review.
 Supervisors are advised to allow a minimum of one hour for a review meeting that allows for meaningful discussion.

-If I worked on a project for another departmental leader should he/she be invited to the performance meeting?
+- If I worked on a project for another department leader, should he/she be invited to the performance meeting?

 The formal review meeting should be exclusively between the supervisor and the staff member.
-However, input from other leaders, especially on key projects/goals, should be incorporated into your self-assessment and Performance Partnership form.
+However, input from other leaders, especially on key projects/goals, should be incorporated into your portion of the Performance Partnership Form.

-There are several goals on my final Performance Partnership form that require immediate work.
-How can I prioritize them?
+- There are several goals on my final Performance Partnership Form that require immediate work.
+How can I prioritze them?